 You will start sending more targeted and relevant messages to your clients;

-You will maintain a great sender reputation by sending messages only to those contacts who actually want to hear from you.
+You will maintain an excellent sender reputation by sending messages only to those contacts who want to hear from you.